stlink-org/stlink/doc/tutorial.md

 Action needs to be taken here by booting into the recovery mode where a terminal console window needs to be opened.

-Here it is **NOT RECOMMEND to disable SIP completely as with the command** `csrutil disable`, **because this leaves the system more vulnerable to common threats.
+For macOS 10.11 - 10.13 it is not recommended to disable SIP completely as with the command `csrutil disable`, because this leaves the system more vulnerable to common threats.
 Instead there is a more adequate and reasonable option implemented by Apple.
-Running** `csrutil enable --without kext`, **allows to load unsigned kernel extensions while leaving SIP active with all other security features.**
+Running `csrutil enable --without kext`, allows to load unsigned kernel extensions while leaving SIP active with all other security features.
+Unfortunately this option has been removed in macOS 10.14, which leaves the only option to disable SIP completely.

 So who ever intends to run the ST-Link-v1 programmer on macOS please take this into account.

 Further details can be found here: https://forums.developer.apple.com/thread/17452